Saturday, May 30, 2009

 we were off like a race horse!!!

 I didn't realize how useful a jib is in going upwind.
+(The lift in the physics of the thing really pulls a sailboat in a way that makes it "point" better.)
 Man, we were FLYING!
 Now I knew.

 But I had two problems.
 One, pulling the jib sheet (the rope) in all the way and securing it was ENORMOUSLY difficult.
 Second, Wind Song was now heeled so far over that the leeward wave action was coming right over the leeward rail (top edge of the hull) and threatening to plop right into the cockpit.
 No way.
 Much much too much sail area.